cockroachdb/docs/v20.2/export.md

 You can specify the base directory where you want to store the exported .csv files.
 CockroachDB will create the export file(s) in the specified directory with programmatically generated names (e.g., `exportabc123-n1.1.csv`, `exportabc123-n1.2.csv`, `exportabc123-n2.1.csv`, ...).
 Each export should use a unique destination directory to avoid collision with other exports.

-The `EXPORT` command [returns](#success-responses) the list files to which the data was exported.
+The `EXPORT` command [returns](#success-responses) the list of files to which the data was exported.
 You may wish to record these for use in subsequent imports.

 {{site.data.alerts.callout_info}}
 <span class="version-tag">New in v20.2:</span>